 Cotton Australia and Energy Queensland supported transitional tariffs being closed to new customers.
 Canegrowers Isis wanted all tariff options available to irrigators at all times, and did not support reclassifying transitional tariffs as obsolete.

 Canegrowers did not support reclassifying transitional tariffs, considering it premature to make a decision on reclassification prior to the AER approving Energy Queensland's regulatory proposal and tariff structure statements for 2020-25.
-The Queensland Farmers' Federation (QFF) argued for existing transitional and obsolete tariffs to be continued until the AER process is finalised.
+Canegrowers stated they are working with the AER network tariff process, seeking tariffs specifically for food and fibre production.
+The QFF also argued for existing transitional and obsolete tariffs to be continued until the current AER process is finalised.